 Jo stands out as a changemaker, visionary, and maverick in science and education.
 Her research focuses on studying the diversity of microbes in soil as well as microbial communities and interactions in soil and insect gut.
 She was one of the pioneers of metagenomics, a functional approach to studying the genetic diversity of unculturable bacteria in environmental samples.
 In addition, she is known internationally for her efforts to improve science education and participation of women and minorities in science.
 In 2012 while at Yale University, she created the Small World Initiative (SWI) with the goal of strengthening STEM education, addressing the antibiotic crisis, and sharing her passion for soil microbes.
 Jo initially introduced the concept of SWI through an undergraduate course titled "From Microbes to Molecules."
 Her vision transformed the six-student introductory biology course into the international collaboration the program has become today.

-Jo is currently the Associate Director for Science at the White House Office of Science and Technology Policy, appointed by President Obama and confirmed by the Senate in June of 2014.
-She recently announced her plans to lead the Wisconsin Institute for Discovery at the University of Wisconsin starting February 1, 2017.
+Jo assumed the role of Director of the Wisconsin Institute for Discovery, at the University of Wisconsin-Madison in February 2017, where she was honored recently as a Vilas Research Professor.
+In her previous role, she served at the White House as the Associate Director for Science at the White House Office of Science and Technology Policy, appointed by President Obama and confirmed by the Senate in June of 2014.
 Prior to joining OSTP, she was a Howard Hughes Medical Institute Professor and Frederick Phineas Rose Professor in the Department of Molecular, Cellular, and Developmental Biology at Yale University.
 She received her Ph.D. in Molecular Biology from the University of Wisconsin-Madison in 1984, and she served on the faculty at the University of Wisconsin-Madison from 1985 until moving to Yale in 2010.
 Jo's leadership has led to her appointment as the first President of the Rosalind Franklin Society; her appointment as President of the American Society for Microbiology in 2013; her service on the National Academies' panel that wrote the 2006 report, "Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering;" her role as co-chair of the PCAST working group that developed the 2012 report, “Engage to Excel,” which contained recommendations to the President to strengthen STEM education to meet the workforce needs of the next decade in the United States; and her selection by President Obama to receive the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.